 Tax Base.
 The Sales Tax consists of a sales tax and a use tax.
-The sales tax currently is applied to a broad base of tangible personal property and selected services purchased by consumers, including construction (labor and materials), machinery and supplies used by businesses and repair of real and personal property and many other transactions not taxed in other states.
+The sales tax currently is applied to a broad base of tangible personal property and selected services purchased by consumers, including construction (labor and materials), machinery and supplies used by businesses, and repair of real and personal property and many other transactions not taxed in other states.
 The use tax supplements the sales tax by taxing the use of certain services and by taxing the use of personal property on which a sales tax has not been paid (such as items purchased in a state that imposes no sales tax).
 The State Legislature and the voters through the initiative process have changed the base of the sales tax and the use tax on occasion.
 This may occur again in the future.
 See "INITIATIVES AND REFERENDA."
-Among the various items not currently subject to the Sales Tax are most personal services, motor vehicle fuel, most food for off-premises consumption, trade-ins and purchases for resale.
-Most lodging is not subject to the Sales Tax because the State Legislature has authorized the imposition of separate lodging taxes and has limited the total sales taxes that may be imposed on lodging.
+Among the various items not currently subject to the Sales Tax are most personal services, motor vehicle fuel, most food for off-premises consumption, trade-ins, and purchases for resale.
+Most lodging is not subject to the Sales Tax because the State Legislature has authorized the imposition of separate lodging taxes and has limited the total sales tax that may be imposed on lodging.

 Method of Collection.
-Sales taxes upon applicable retail sales are collected by the seller from the consumer.
-Use taxes are payable by the consumer upon applicable rendering of services or uses of personal property.
-County auditors collect any use taxes imposed on the use of motor vehicles.
+Sales tax upon applicable retail sales is collected by the seller from the consumer.
+Use tax is payable by the consumer upon applicable rendering of services or uses of personal property.
+County auditors collect any use tax imposed on the use of motor vehicles.
 Each seller (and County auditor) is required to hold taxes collected in trust until remitted to the State Department of Revenue (the "DOR"), which usually occurs on a monthly basis.
+The DOR remits the Sales Tax revenues to Sound Transit by electronic funds transfer each month.
+The Sales Tax revenues received by Sound Transit in each month are derived from transactions that occurred during the second month prior to the month that such Sales Tax revenues are received by Sound Transit.

 Sound Transit has entered into an agreement with the DOR for State administration of the Sales Tax and the Rental Car Tax.
-Under this agreement, the DOR administers and collects the taxes from retailers, taxpayers and the County auditors on account of the Sales Tax and the Rental Car Tax and disburses the proceeds to Sound Transit on a monthly basis.
+Under this agreement, the DOR administers and collects the taxes from retailers, taxpayers, and the County auditors on account of the Sales Tax and the Rental Car Tax and disburses the proceeds to Sound Transit on a monthly basis.
 The DOR charges an ongoing administrative fee for this service of 0.7% on 4/9ths of the Sound Transit monthly tax distribution through 2025 and on all of the monthly tax distributions after 2025.
 The DOR agreement also provides for reimbursement of DOR for costs of modifications or changes to the administration of Sound Transit taxes as well as refunds not in the ordinary course of administering the taxes.
-The agreement expired December 31, 2014, and was automatically renewed for another three-year period.
-This agreement is subject to automatic renewal for an additional four successive three-year periods and is subject to termination by either party upon proper written notice.
+The agreement was updated to include the Sound Transit 3 Sales Tax increase of 0.5% and is effective from April 1, 2017 through December 31, 2020.
+The agreement is subject to automatic renewal for an additional three successive three-year periods and is subject to termination by either party upon proper written notice.